 And that’s a wrap!
 I won’t bore you with the remainder of our 14 hour travel day, but I will leave you with this picture of my boys and a giant sloth at the airport.

 If you want to read more about how we paid for our trip to Costa Rica with kids almost entirely with points and miles, you need to read THIS POST.
 I still can’t believe we pulled it off.

 And YOU can too!
 Seriously, I’m not that special.
 Check it out for yourself, you won’t be sorry.

 - Why Traveling With Kids is Worth the Headache

 - 10 Travel Gadgets You Didn’t Know You Needed

-- Travel Hacking for Beginners (How to Travel for Free with Points and Miles)
+- Points and Miles for Beginners (How to Travel for Free with Points and Miles)